SaurabhChawla100/spark-radiant/README.md

 ### Prerequisite
 spark-radiant have the below prerequisites

-a) This is supported with spark-3.0.x and latter version of spark
+a) This is supported with spark-3.0.x and latter version of spark.
-b) Supported scala version 2.12.x
+b) Supported scala version 2.12.x.

 ### Use spark-radiant at runtime
 This spark-radiant project has 2 modules, you can use those modules in your project